fireinrain/github-trending/TrendsHist.md

 ## Go

+* 【2025-08-14】[mudler / LocalAGI](https://github.com/mudler/LocalAGI) - LocalAGI is a powerful, self\-hostable AI Agent platform designed for maximum privacy and flexibility  A complete drop\-in replacement for OpenAI's Responses APIs with advanced agentic capabilities  No clouds  No data leaks  Just pure local AI that works on consumer\-grade hardware (CPU and GPU)
 * 【2025-08-12】[e2b-dev / infra](https://github.com/e2b-dev/infra) - Infrastructure for AI code interpreting that's powering E2B.
 * 【2025-08-12】[go-dev-frame / sponge](https://github.com/go-dev-frame/sponge) - A powerful and easy-to-use Go development framework that enables you to effortlessly build stable, reliable, and high-performance backend services with a "low-code" approach.
 * 【2025-08-12】[ThingsPanel / thingspanel\-backend\-community](https://github.com/ThingsPanel/thingspanel-backend-community) - The plug\-in IoT platform developed by Go language has high performance, low entry and easy expansion  Support MQTT, Modbus multi protocol, multi type device access and visualization, automation, alarm, rule engine and other functions